ehmatthes/django-simple-deploy/docs/heroku_deployments.md

 Configuration-only use
 ---

-If you don't use the `--automate-all` flag, django-simple-deploy will configure your project, and leave you to review the changes, commit them, push the project to Heroku, and run the initial migration.
+If you don't use the `--automate-all` flag django-simple-deploy will configure your project, and leave you to review the changes, commit them, push the project to Heroku, and run the initial migration.
 You will also need to run `heroku create` before running simple_deploy.
+These steps should be straightforward, and can all be done from the command line as shown below.

 ### Using `requirements.txt`, without `--automate-all`